 Day 11 : A real cycling vacation rest day

-This was our view when we woke up
+This was our view when we woke up.

 As expected there were multiple campsites.
 We picked one close to the mountain, which of course was filled with Dutch people.
 The ladies at the front desk were laughing because we were scraping all our cash together to reach the required 14 euros.
-We needed to wait until she was finished helping another customer before she cycled with us to show us our spot.
+We needed to wait until she finished helping another customer before she cycled with us to show us our spot.
 We could have easily found that ourselves.

 After we pitched our tent we walked towards the village center.
 It seemed like today would be a "calm" day off.
-We only needed to buy a luggage carrier, sent postcards, eat, climb the Alpe d'Huez, charge our phones, wash our clothes, do maintenance on our bikes, shower, and a lot more.
+We only needed to buy a luggage carrier, send postcards, eat, climb the Alpe d'Huez, charge our phones, wash our clothes, do maintenance on our bikes, shower, and much more.
 Because the village was right next to the Alpe d'Huez there were three bicycle stores.
 The first one didn't sell luggage carriers and the people at the second one didn't understand what I wanted.
 After waving my hands around the rear tire for a minute and shouting things like 'rack, baggage, ici, ici' they understood.
 Of course they didn't sell them either.
 I haven't seen a single person in France cycling with luggage carriers.
 At least now I knew what they are called in French, a 'porter-baggage'.
 That saved us a lot of time at the third store.
 I entered, said 'porter-baggage' and the man shook his head.

 A group of five guys had arrived at the campsite next to us.
 They looked like people from Delft, that is, like spoiled frat boys with rich parents.
 Their racing bikes were in their rented van.
 They looked at our bivy bags and asked the same question everyone asked 'isn't that cold?'.
 No, it is not.
-They were also talking about Bram's 'city bike', which was twice as expensive as their racing bikes.
+They also talked about Bram's 'city bike', which was twice as expensive as their racing bikes.
 Later Bram would also climb the Alpe d'Huez 10 minutes faster than the fasted person in their group.

 There were two photographers.
-The first was about halfway up the mountain and the second one near the top.
+The first was about halfway up the mountain, and the second was near the top.
 The difference between the two is easy to see in the photos.
 The second photographer deliberately stood right in front of our bikes.
 He also handed out pamphlets describing how we could order the photos.
-Bram got really annoyed by the man blocking him and threw the piece of paper aside.
+Bram got annoyed by the man blocking him and threw the piece of paper aside.
 The man started swearing at him, which is why Bram looks so grumpy in the second set of photos.